sergsoares/chancy-task-queue-example/README.md

 export CHANCY_DB_URL="postgresql://postgres:postgres@localhost:5430/postgres"
 ```

-Then you can initialize the database migrations and creating the queues:
+Then you can initialize the database with the migrations and create the queues:
 ```sh
 uv run 00-init.py
 ```

-After that all tables as in the example:
+For the migrations that are the tables that will be created.

 ![alt text](image-1.png)

-Then we can initialize our first jobs
+Then we can initialize our first jobs.

 ```sh
 uv run 01-create-jobs.py
 ```